-The following guidelines represent best practices (Virgilio) when addressing Middle Years learning activities related to GLO 2-Fitness Management:
+Consider the following guidelines when addressing Senior Years learning activities related to GLO 2-Fitness Management:

-- Ensure that students are highly active.
-Choose activities that promote maximum participation for all students. - Make assessment part of an ongoing process of helping students understand, enjoy, improve, and/or maintain their physical health and well-being. - Use positive reinforcement, incentives, and intrinsic value to motivate students rather than giving awards for particular levels of fitness.
+- Ensure that students are highly active for as many learning outcomes as possible.
+Choose activities that promote maximum participation for all students. - Make assessment an ongoing process to help students understand, improve, and maintain personal physical fitness. - Encourage students to understand how the body responds to exercise and how this can aid in disease prevention.

-- Encourage students to accept responsibility for their own fitness progress by providing them with opportunities to set simple goals and monitor their own progress. - Involve parents/guardians/families and communities in promoting active healthy lifestyles for students by using authentic assessment strategies such as portfolio take-home tasks, activity logs, and contracts.
+- Encourage students to take responsibility for their own personal fitness by providing them with opportunities to set realistic goals and by continually monitoring their progress.
+Physical fitness test results should be used as a tool to monitor individual progress (and not used for grading purposes). - Involve parents/guardians/families and communities in promoting active healthy lifestyles for students by using authentic assessment strategies such as portfolio take-home tasks, activity logs, and personal fitness programs. - Ensure that students receive proper instruction and supervision when using heartrate monitors, to avoid confusion or frustration.